drGalapagos/SupportNightmares/README.md

           - *the [`250228_drgalapagos_001_0_case.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_0_case.md) main case file  documenting the events in the case,*
           - *along with the [`250228_drgalapagos_001_1_analysis.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_1_analysis.md) analysis file  dissecting the case.*

-**6. Send a pull request / add your contributions to the main repository**
+**6. Send a pull request / add your contributions to the main repository:**
   - Finalize your contribution and share it with everyone by adding it to the main repository.
   - Indicate if you want your contribution to be processed further into a blog post or any other artifact or send a ready-to-post document linking to all the resources used in the analysis.